 In this paper, we examine the possibilities of constructing a non-cavity based single-photon source.
 Resonant scattering of coherent states on a two-level system (TLS) has been shown theoretically \cite{PhysRevA.82.063816,PhysRevA.85.023817,peropadre13,lukin07} and experimentally \cite{hoi12} to result in a photon number redistribution, with the single-photon probability being enhanced (suppressed) in the reflected (transmitted) field.
 The idea is to exploit this fact to, by choosing an appropriate input pulse, use the TLS as an on-demand single-photon source.
-Previous treatments of coherent state scattering on a TLS have been restricted to low-power input pulses \cite{PhysRevA.82.063816} or constant input fields of arbitrary intensity \cite{PhysRevA.85.023817}.
-For our purposes, we extend the analysis to pulses of arbitrary intensity.
+Previous treatments of coherent state scattering on a TLS have been restricted to low-power input pulses \cite{PhysRevA.82.063816} or constant input fields of arbitrary intensity \cite{peropadre13,PhysRevA.85.023817}.
+For our purposes, we extend the analysis to pulses of arbitrary intensity, building on the results for continuous coherent driving in reference \cite{peropadre13}.
 While our main motivation for this work is cQED implementations, the analysis is more general and applies to any system described by a TLS coupled to a continuum of photonic modes in one dimension.
 A different example is the surface plasmon systems \cite{lukin07}.

 The paper is organized as follows.
 In section \ref{sec:master}, we introduce our system and write down the master equation for the TLS and expressions for the output field operators.
 In section \ref{sec:probabilities}, we show how to determine the photon number distribution, given the master equation and the field operators.
 In section \ref{sec:distribution}, results for the reflection of coherent square pulses are given.
 Finally, in section \ref{sec:twolines}, we extend the setup to include two transmission lines and determine the photon number distribution in the same way.